Qiskit/documentation/docs/api/qiskit/qiskit.opflow.state_fns.SparseVectorStateFn.md

 This class uses `scipy.sparse.spmatrix` for the internal representation.

 <Admonition title="Deprecated since version 0.24.0" type="danger">
   The class `qiskit.opflow.state_fns.sparse_vector_state_fn.SparseVectorStateFn` is deprecated as of qiskit 0.24.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 For code migration guidelines, visit [https://qisk.it/opflow\_migration](https://qisk.it/opflow_migration).
 </Admonition>

 **Parameters**